pschachte/wybe/src/README.md

 traversals for analysis and compilation will more than make up for the few times we need to recompile.

-The build process makes these steps for each SCC in the module dependency graph (with responsible modules):

-  1. The code is read and flattened (happens before this module is invoked)
-  2. Imported modules are loaded, building them if needed (this module)
+Once the code and dependencies for all modules in an SCC are read, flattened, and recorded in each of the modules, and all dependent (but not mutually dependent) modules are fully compiled, the build process makes these steps for each module
+SCC:

+  1. The type dependencies are topologically sorted and SCCs identified, type representations are determined one SCC at a time, and code is generated for all constructors, accessors, mutators, and utilities (Types)
+  2. Resource imports and exports are checked (Resources)
   3. The types of exported procs are validated (Types)
-  4. Resource imports and exports are checked (Resources)
-  5. Proc argument types and modes are checked (Types)
+  4. Proc argument types and modes are checked, and called procs are resolved (Types)
-  6. Proc resources are checked and transformed to args (Resources)
+  5. Proc resources are checked and transformed to args (Resources)
-  7. Branches, loops, and nondeterminism are transformed away (Unbranch)
+  6. Branches, loops, and nondeterminism are transformed away (Unbranch)
+  7. Call graph SCCs are identified and topologically sorted.
+      The following steps are performed on call graph SCC at a time, buttom up.
-  8. Procs are compiled to clausal form (Clause)
+  8   Procs are compiled to clausal form (Clause)
   9. Procs are optimised (Optimise)

-This is the responsibility of the compileModSCC function.

 ## Callers